Ireland–Mexico relations: Drug trafficking

 In 2013, Europol claimed that "…Mexican drug cartels are targeting Ireland and mainland Europe for their cocaine and cannabis trade," and that there was "…evidence of Mexican cartels using Ireland as a staging post for bringing drug shipments into Europe."

 In 2016, it was revealed that an Irish gangland leader, Christy Kinahan, was working with the Sinaloa cartel to import cocaine from Peru.

 In February 2024, 546kg of crystal meth worth €32 million was found in a container in the Port of Cork.
 The Sinaloa cartel were suspected to behind this importation.
 The Gardaí suspected an Irish-Mexican citizen was working with the cartel.

-Trade

-In 1997, Mexico signed a Free Trade Agreement with the European Union (which includes Ireland).
-In 2023, two-way trade between both nations amounted to US$3.1 billion.
-Ireland's main exports to Mexico include: pharmaceutical and health products such as medicines, machines and chemicals; parts for motor vehicles, electronic integrated circuits, dairy based products, and alcohol.
-Mexico's main exports to Ireland include: data processing machines, medical instruments and appliances, chemical based products, aircraft such as helicopters and airplanes, minerals and alcohol.
-Irish multinational companies such as Kerry Group and Smurfit Kappa (among others) operate in Mexico.